ansible-community/ara/README.rst

 Community and getting help
 ==========================

-The ARA community hangs out on IRC, Slack and Discord.
+The ARA community hangs out on IRC and Slack.

-All three chats are seamlessly linked to each other so you can use your preferred client to come chat with us !
+The two chats are bridged with slack-irc_ which allows everyone to talk to each other.

 **IRC**